-The accepted story has it that Houdini first tried a Buried Alive stunt in California in 1915.
+The accepted story has it that Houdini first tried a Buried Alive stunt in California.
 He was buried shackled in a pit of earth six feet deep, and it almost killed him.
 Houdini shelved the idea until the mid 1920s when he performed "Buried Alive" as an endurance test -- remaining in a sealed casket submerged in the pool of the Hotel Shelton for 90 minutes, using controlled breathing to stay alive.
 Off that success, he planned to debut an elaborate stage version that would see him strapped in a straitjacket, sealed in a casket, and buried in a large tank filled with sand.
 He had a well-known poster created advertising the new escape ("Egyptian Fakirs Outdone"), but died before he could make it a part of his full evening show.

 Sounds good, doesn't it?
 Then how do we explain THIS...

 This gorgeous lithograph can be found on page 98 in Taschen's awesome MAGIC 1400s-1950s (a black and white version can be seen in Randi's Houdini His Life and Art.)
 This is clearly the big stage version of Buried Alive that Houdini was planning for his last season.
 But this lithograph is dated 1914!

 That puts this three years before the infamous California test and twelve years before his "new" effect for his full evening show.

 According to the caption in MAGIC, this particular buried alive stunt "was never produced, and proved too difficult."
 The 1914 date is printed on the poster itself, so it's not a misprint.
 Besides, that is clearly a younger Houdini in the poster image.
 For all his vanity in other ways, Houdini did not portray himself as younger than he was on his publicity (just look at the later Buried Alive poster).